tkomane/motherboard-hack_this/README.md

 <h3>scraper.py</h3>
 I had some fun with this.
 Michael decided to scrape a jail roster, whereas I picked something more lighthearted.

 Essentially this script scrapes the <a href="http://www.imdb.com/chart/top">IMDb Top 250</a> chart and returns a list of the 'best' years for movies according to users of the website.
-These means the years with the highest freqeuncy on the chart.
+This means the years with the highest freqeuncy on the chart.

 Incidentally, these are the top  10 'best' years according to the users (paired with frequency):
 <ol>